Vedat Örfi Bengü: Controversy depicting Muhammad

 In 1926, Örfi approached Youssef Wahbi to play the role of Muhammad in a film, which would be financed by the Turkish government and a German producer.
 Whilst the President of Turkey, Mustafa Kemal Atatürk, and the Istanbul Council of Ulamas gave their approval to the film, the Islamic Al-Azhar University in Cairo published a juridical decision stipulating that Islam forbids the representation of Muhammad and his companions.
 Thereafter, King Fouad warned Whabi that he would be exiled and stripped of his Egyptian citizenship if he took part in the film.
 Consequently, the film was later abandoned.

 Leila/Layla – the first Egyptian feature film

 By 1927 Örfi produced and starred in the film "Neda Allah" ("The Call of Allah") which was a collaborative project with Aziza Amir.
-The film was later remade and released as "Layla" ("Leila") with some of Orfi’s original shots left in the film.
+The film was later remade and released as "Laila" ("Leila") with some of Orfi’s original shots left in the film.
 The latter production is often considered to be the first Egyptian feature film.